-This kale apple slaw is light, refreshing, and filled with healthy, nutrient dense ingredients.
+This kale apple slaw is light, refreshing, and filled with nutrient dense ingredients.
 Thinly sliced kale, apple, and red onion are the stars of this homemade slaw, which are tossed in a sweet and tangy poppy seed vinaigrette.

 Ingredients and substitutions

 - Kale - You'll need one large bunch of kale which is about 8 ounces.

 - Apple - Any apple will work in this recipe.
 I recommend using a fuji apple for a little extra sweetness to contrast with the earthy flavor of the kale.
 Granny smith apple adds a tart flavor, which pairs well with the homemade vinaigrette.

 - Red onion - Adds flavor and crunch to the slaw.
 I don't recommend omitting the onion.